Julia Wagner

 Pronouns: she/her

-Julia leads IGH’s work on the Vanguard Program, International Mayors Council on Homelessness, and Better Data Project.
+Julia leads IGH’s work on the Vanguard Program, International Mayors Council on Homelessness, and Global Homelessness Data Map.
 She has more than a decade of experience in program design, building partnerships for systems change, and collecting inclusive data working across the fields of international public health, education, and homelessness.

 Prior to joining IGH, Julia served as a Monitoring and Evaluation Technical Advisor for the AIDSFree Project, where she worked with teams from 13 countries to track and improve outcomes.
 She has also worked in Namibia and South Africa on projects focused on empowering youth, forming continuum of care networks, and engaging civil society organizations.
 Her experience includes creating data management systems, building dashboards and tools to make data more accessible for decision making, and providing technical assistance to field-based partners.